sarietta/theoputer-blog/content/posts/clock.md

 being instaneous and itself not really an operation at all, but in the land of computers, *Nothing* (with a capital *N*) is instantaneous.
-Everything must be accounted for because our Theoputer is runnig so fast that even things that seem like they happen instaneously may not make the deadline.
+Everything must be accounted for because our Theoputer is running so fast that even things that seem like they happen instaneously may not make the deadline.
 So to execute any instruction on the list above actually takes two operations: